TreeFrogApps/linux-sensor-monitor/README.md

 sub-processes from `sensors` and `lscpu` at configurable poll rates.

 At some point this might migrate to using JNI or even JNV calls directly to `lm-sensors`.

+---
+##Create a native application with JLink

+The native application created with Jlink will work with the OS that you are currently using:

+### Linux
+`./gradlew jlink`

+The result is in "build/image" (the content of the folder is needed to run the application) You run the application with "build/image/bin/exe_name.bat" (Windows) or "build/image/bin/exe_name" (Linux/macOS) You don't need a JRE to be able to run it